jimbobbennett/smart-garden-ornaments/architecture-guides/hub-code-walkthrough.md

 ## Raspberry Pi code

 The Pi code is responsible for taking the messages sent over the serial cable, decoding them into a form that IoT Central can understand, and sending them to IoT Central.
-THis code is made of 2 Python files - [`mappings.py`](../pi-hub/mappings.py) and [`app.py`](../pi-hub/app.py)
+This code is made of 2 Python files - [`mappings.py`](../pi-hub/mappings.py) and [`app.py`](../pi-hub/app.py)

 > The code shown below is condensed, removing the comments and print statements from the original files to save space.
 The comments are not needed here as the code is being explained, and the print statements are only needed when running the code to see what is happening.